 Competitions and Exhibitions

-Print submissions must be recent work (within 2 years).
-A maximum of 6 prints may be entered with an entry fee of $2.00 per print.
 Prints must conform to the guidelines stated below.
-An entry form and digital files of the prints must be submitted to the organizing person prior to the competition date.
-All print submissions will be displayed at the annual Kaleidoscope show in March.
+An entry form and digital files of the prints must be submitted to the organizing person prior to the critique date.

 Digital images for projection are to be submitted as email attachments or on a thumb drive.
 All digital images must be accompanied by an electronic entry form correctly filled out.
-Entries without an entry form will not be judged.
-Images on thumb drives must have one competition per folder indicating the competition entered.
+Entries without an entry form will not be critiqued.
+Images submitted on a thumb drive must be in a folder indicating which critique they are for.
 All digital images for projection must be resized to a maximum of 1024 pixels on the width for a horizontal image and a maximum of 768 pixels on the height for a vertical image, using the sRGB colour standard, and oriented correctly.
 Please save the image with the highest JPEG quality setting possible.

 It is very important that the naming convention for the file name of the images be strictly followed.
 The entry could be returned for correction if instructions are not followed.
 File naming instructions and examples can be found here, and in the Club Handbook.

 Open (O) – An image of any recognizable subject matter, and may include portraits, man made objects, buildings, and cultivated flora.
 Included are abstract images with no identifiable subject matter and digitally altered images.

 Nature (N) – An image of untamed animals or plants in their natural habitat, geology and phenomena not produced by man.
 An accurate record of a subject and natural environment is most important.
 The CAPA definition is used as the criteria for judging this category.